 CSS page transitions are animated transitions between pages that are used to give websites that extra touch that distinguishes them as top-notch and worthy of a good browse.
 And when applied correctly, they can not only give a sense of liveliness but also help greatly with navigation.

-This article created by our team at wpDataTables, will cover what you need to know about CSS page transitions and how they work, as well as list some of the best ones you can use right now.
+This article created by our team at wpDataTables (the best WordPress table plugin) will cover what you need to know about CSS page transitions and how they work, as well as list some of the best ones you can use right now.
 Scroll down to learn more.

 The Importance of Adding CSS Page Transitions

-Even though it may seem like animation doesn’t matter that much when building a website —or, at least, not as much as the site’s responsiveness and basic usability—the truth is that animation can make all the difference between a successful, engaging site and a total bore.
+Even though it may seem like animation doesn’t matter that much when building an animated website —or, at least, not as much as the site’s responsiveness and basic usability—the truth is that animation can make all the difference between a successful, engaging site and a total bore.

 Page transitions represent a practice that’s often overlooked in web design, and that’s a shame considering how impactful they are.
 They can change the entire feel of a website and the experience that visitors have with it.